Constitution and By-Laws

 In general, the Treasurer shall perform all duties incident to the office of Treasurer and such other duties as may be assigned by the Board or the President.
-Additionally the Treasurer shall be a chairman of the finance committee.
+Additionally the Treasurer shall be Chair of the Finance Committee.

-The Trustees will serve as liaison between the board and the general membership.
+The Trustees will serve as liaisons between the Board and the general membership.

 Article 4 – Board of Directors

 There shall be a Board of Directors consisting of the elected officers and Committee Chairs.